opvia/product-challenge/README.md

 We really appreciate the time you have invested so far and only invited you to this challenge because we think there's a very good chance we'd be a great fit.

-This is our only opportunity to see how you deliver on a product problem, so we it very highly.
+This is our only opportunity to see how you deliver on a product problem, so we value it very highly.

 ## How to complete this stage of the interview process